enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/file-streams/paging-through-long-output-using-less.md

 To find the next match you can simply type `/` and hit enter again, i.e., you don't have to  akin to the "Find Next" feature in most text editors and word processors.

+There are 2 more ways of searching for the previous/next.

+- `n` - Next match.
+- `N` - Previous Match.

 ### What's With The Name?

 In the same way that `bash` (the Bourne Again Shell) is a play on its predecessor `sh` (the Bourne Shell), `less` is a play on its predecessor `more`.
 The `more` command exists on most systems but is much more limited than `less`.
 For example, it's impossible to scroll backwards with `more`.